This program happened in the past, and no dates are currently scheduled.

 Penn State College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-- Recorded sessions – 6 hours pharmacy continuing education
+• Recorded sessions – 6 hours of pharmacy continuing education

 This program includes a maximum of 2 hours of identification of addiction or the practices of prescribing or dispensing of opioids as required for certification renewal by the Pennsylvania State Board of Nursing and the American Nurses Credentialing Center (ANCC).
-Please see the agenda for the presentations marked with (Opioid Credit).
+Please see the agenda for presentations marked with (opioid).

 Nurses using AMA credit

 These credits meet the criteria set by the ANCC, American Nurses Credentialing Center as contact hours that are acceptable for renewal certification.
-Additional information is available through the American Nurses Credentialing Center at: www.nursingworld.org/certification/faqs/#renewal
+Additional information is available through the American Nurses Credentialing Center.

 Fees

-The fee is $230 per person for Friday and Saturday or $180 for Saturday only and includes the cost of instruction, online handout materials and all listed meals.
+The fee is $195 per person and includes the cost of instruction, meals and online handout materials.

-To receive the reduced student rates, email verification of student status to ContinuingEd@pennstatehealth.psu.edu.
+To receive the APP student fee, email verification of student status to ContinuingEd@pennstatehealth.psu.edu.

 Evaluation